ibm-messaging/mq-mqi-python/README.md

 ### Problems
 You may also need to run the `setmqenv` command to ensure the MQ environment is correctly recognised before installing and/or running applications.
-In particular, if you get an error about not being able to load the `ibmmqc` module, that is very likely due to an incorrect LIBPATH/LD_LIBRARY_PATH setting.
+In particular, if you get an error about not being able to load the `ibmmqc` module, that is very likely due to an incorrect LIBPATH/LD_LIBRARY_PATH/DYLD_LIBRARY_PATH setting.

 ## Provided Examples and Tests
-Download the source distribution directly from PyPI or running `git clone` for the examples and unittest programs.
-These are not included with the simple `pip install` process as that is fundamentally for runtime-only execution.
+Download the source distribution directly from PyPI or run `git clone` of this repository for the examples and unittest programs.
+These are not included with the `pip install` process as that is fundamentally for runtime-only execution.

 To use `pip` to download just the source distribution, you can use